TheIoTLearningInitiative/CodeLabs/Caracol/documentation/Caracol.md

 # Devices

+# What we see

 - Digital Door
-- Entertainment System
 - Mobile System

-In simple words we have:
+# What they want

 - Stationary Video Conference Station
 - Live Translation

+# What we offer

+- Stationary Video Conference Station
+- Live Translation
+- Entertainment System
+- Mobile Video Conference Station